gpbl/react-day-picker/docs/Basic.md

 * the **DayPicker** component, to render the date picker (the "calendar")
 * the **DayPickerInput** component – to render an input field opening the DayPicker in an overlay.

 This guide illustrates the DayPicker basic concepts by implementing a date picker to select, clear and disable days from the calendar.
+For using the input field, read [this chapter](Input.md).

 ## Selecting a day